Supervised Clinical Attachments

 - Requires ongoing upskilling to maintain their skill level for rural practice.

-Rural Health West coordinates SCAs for proceduralists working in anaesthetics, obstetrics, surgery and emergency medicine.
-For further information, or to request a placement, please contact the Procedural Programs Coordinator via email or telephone 6389 4500.
+Rural Health West coordinates SCAs for proceduralists working in anaesthetics and obstetrics.
+For further information, or to request a placement, please contact the Procedural Programs Coordinator via email at firstname.lastname@example.org or telephone 6389 4500.